RGXStorm281/common/readme.md

 ## NuGet

 This project provides NuGet Packages.
-Since I have not yet proceeded to host them on some public platform, the currently live in a mounted folder called /local-nuget in the home directory of your host machine.
+Since I have not yet proceeded to host them on some public platform, they currently live in a mounted folder called /local-nuget in the home directory of your host machine.
 To build the current version, go to the root directory "/workspaces/common" in the terminal of the dev container ("Terminal > New Terminal" while connected) and use the following command:

 ```
 cd /workspaces/common
-./buildLocalNuget.sh
+./clean-repository.sh
+./build-local-nuget.sh
 ```

 ## Code style